jebax/CV/README.md

 #### Profile

-I'm a former Oxford music student who has abandoned academia in favour of learning to code at Makers Academy.
-In doing so I'm finally translating my obsession with tech from the personal to the professional, and kickstarting my career as a full stack developer.
+I'm a former Oxford music student who's taken the plunge: abandoning academia in favour of learning to code at Makers Academy.
+I'm now finally translating my obsession with tech from the personal to the professional, and kickstarting my career as a full stack developer.

-I’m lightning quick at learning new technologies and concepts, and my strong analytical skills give me great confidence to face challenges and solve complex problems in unfamiliar environments.
-While my coding knowledge is still in its early stages, I'm already incredibly excited to join a brilliant team of like-minded developers, so I can continue my learning process for many years to come.
+I’m fast at learning new technologies and concepts, as shown in my experience working with ICS Health & Wellbeing; learning to code at Makers is now giving me the opportunity to apply this skill to understanding the vast and fascinating world of software.
+While my coding knowledge is still in its early stages, I'm already incredibly excited to join a brilliant team of like-minded developers, so that I can continue my development and apply my newfound knowledge.

 ## Skills